yoonmoonsick/dnd2024/README.md

 - Subclass Spells (Always prepared)
   - Level 3: Wrathful Smite
-  - Level 5: Find Steed
+  - Level 5: Spike Growth
-  - Level 9: Hunger of Hadar
+  - Level 9: Phantom Steed
 - Level 3: Ancient Armor
   - When you cast Hunter's Mark, you transform, gaining a bonus to your AC equal to your Wisdom modifier for the spell's duration.
 - Level 3: Unnerving Aura